icinganalysis/icinganalysis.github.io/content/windshield ice protection.md

 in only 8 out of 30 actual flights in icing clouds.
-Figure 16 shows the lack of ice accretions on the flush windshield after a flight in a cloud which produced the accretions shown on 3/8-inch rods located just below the pilot's and copilct's windshields.
+Figure 16 shows the lack of ice accretions on the flush windshield after a flight in a cloud which produced the accretions shown on 3/8-inch rods located just below the pilot's and copilot's windshields.

 ![Figure 30.
 Flow lines around projected area of a flat-plate used in computing the rate of impingement.
 Stream lines diverge as they approach a flat plate perpendicular to the flow.